CassieMarie0728/my-awesomeness/README.md

 - [psiegman/epublib](https://github.com/psiegman/epublib) - a java library for reading and writing epub files
 - [redsolver/skydroid](https://github.com/redsolver/skydroid) - A decentralized domain-based App Store for Android.
 - [romreviewer/BOMBitUP](https://github.com/romreviewer/BOMBitUP) - An sms bomber app to ruin your buddies day
+- [seanpm2001/Candroid-App-Store](https://github.com/seanpm2001/Candroid-App-Store) - Candroid does things different.
+The Candroid app store is a library of APK client wrappers (F-Droid, APKPure, etc.) For the main Candroid app store, try visiting the Candroid Market.
+- [seanpm2001/Candroid-Market](https://github.com/seanpm2001/Candroid-Market) - Candroid Market is a replacement for the older Android Market for the Candroid framework/environment.
+It is designed differently than the Candroid App Store.
+The Candroid Market is a single distribution APK front.
 - [shash007/People-Search-on-Social-Networks-using-Face-Recognition](https://github.com/shash007/People-Search-on-Social-Networks-using-Face-Recognition) - Searching people on social networking sites using Face Recognition
 - [siyuan-note/siyuan-android](https://github.com/siyuan-note/siyuan-android) - SiYuan Android APP
 - [stfalcon-studio/ContentManager](https://github.com/stfalcon-studio/ContentManager) - Android library for getting photo or video from a device gallery, cloud or camera.
 Working with samsung devices.
 Made by Stfalcon